Nimgoble/GameOfLife-Web/README.md

    - For production, add `GOL_API_URL` to `.env.production` or your deploy platform's env settings.

 CI / Deploy
-- This repository contains GitHub Actions workflows that build and trigger deploys on Render (PR preview and main deploy) using Render's API.
-Set the following repository secrets if you want automated deploys:
+- This repository contains GitHub Actions workflows that build and run unit tests.
+Deployments are handled by Render.
-  - RENDER_SERVICE_ID
-  - RENDER_API_KEY

 Notes
 - The API client is a small typed wrapper around the API endpoints in src/api/client.ts.
 It is intentionally lightweight; for stronger type-safety you can generate a client from the API's OpenAPI/Swagger spec.